Ryanjlowe/Amazon-Pinpoint-POC/README.md

 1. Choose **Email** under **Channel**
 1. For **Template Name:** enter **Standard_Upsell**
 1. For **Subject** enter **Did you know about our Premium Subscription Plan {{User.UserAttributes.FirstName}}?**
-1. Copy the contents of the [Template File](templates/1_upsell.html) and paste it into the HTML template editor.
+1. Copy the contents of the [Upsell Template File](templates/1_upsell.html) and paste it into the HTML template editor.
 1. Choose **Create**

 #### Renewal 10% Off Template